se-edu/learningresources/contents/javascript/Javascript-framework-Angular.md

     In the code above, parameters `x` and `y` are declared to have the type `number`.
 Thus, the compiler shows an error when the function is called with strings as inputs to the function.
     Another advantage is that TypeScript provides code completion using <tooltip content="IntelliSense provides active hints as code is added">IntelliSense</tooltip>.

 * **Angular CLI** - The [official documentation](https://angular.io/cli) claims that the Command-line Interface can be used to develop and maintain applications.
-It can be used to enforce "best practices" amongst developers as follows.
+It can be used to enforce "best practices" amongst developers.

     The Angular CLI has out-of-the-box integration with <tooltip content="Codelyzer is a set of rules for static code analysis of Angular projects">**Codelyzer**</tooltip>.
     Codelyzer helps developers write high quality code by linting it against the [official Angular style guide](https://angular.io/guide/styleguide) to ensure best practices.